andiputra/BITImageResizer/README.md

 iPhone and iPad.

 ## How To Use
-1. First, you'll need to have Ruby(v1.9.3, preferably) and rmagick(v2.+, preferably)gem installed, if you haven't already.
+1. First, you'll need to have Ruby and rmagick gem (v2.+, preferably) installed.
+NOTE: *To install rmagick gem, you'll need to have imagemagick installed first.
+So, do* `brew install imagemagick` *if you're using Homebrew.
+Then, * `gem install rmagick` to install rmagick gem.
 2. Move into `bit_image_resizer` folder.
 Open Terminal.
 Type `rake`.
 ENTER.
-3. There will be a prompt that ask for the images to be resized directory.
+3. There will be a prompt that ask for the *directory of images to be resized*.
 Enter it.
-4. Then, another prompt for the directory in which to save the resized images.
-Enter it.
+4. Then, another prompt for the *directory in which to save the resized images*.
+Again, enter it.
 5. DONE.
 All images with `@2x` suffix and its variations (`@2x~iphone`, `@2x~ipad`) in the first directory you've entered will be resized and saved to the second directory you entered.